 Pharmacy & Pet Supplies

-We have an extensive in-house pharmacy as well as many over the counter products.
-Your pet will need to be seen by us within 12 months for us to be able to dispense a prescription medication and within 6 months for a controlled substance.
+We have an extensive in-house pharmacy as well as many over-the-counter products.
+Note: your pet will need to be seen by us within 12 months for us to be able to dispense a prescription medication and within 6 months for a controlled substance.
 If we do not carry a prescription item that your pet needs, we will write a prescription to an outside pharmacy.
 We also utilize a compounding pharmacy for drugs that are not commercially available.

 Dentistry and Your Pet